Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 the WIFI connection automatically.
 It is also possible to enter SSID and passphrase manually on your smartphone or laptop.

-When the WIFI connection to the access point of the Brick is established, the webinterface can be accessed by ``http://10.0.0.1``.
+When the WIFI connection to the access point of the Brick is established, the web interface can be accessed by ``http://10.0.0.1``.
 On a smartphone the mobile data connection might has to be deactivated to access it.

-On Samsung phones the preinstalled browser "Samsung Internet" seems to have problems with websockets.
-The webinterface might not work as expected.
+On Samsung phones the preinstalled browser "Samsung Internet" seems to have problems with WebSockets.
+The web interface might not work as expected.
 Please try another browser, e.g. Firefox or Chrome.

 WIFI Configuration